vishnuvardhan-s/leetcode-custom-themes/README.md

 4. Select the folder named <b>extension</b>
 5. That's it, you can start using the extension

+### For developement
+`Use the leetcode-custom-themes directly`
 ### Tracking

 * Basic functionality is done
 * Most of the themes are taken from https://codemirror.net/theme/
 * Yet to do:
     * User can also set custom themes
-    * What if user changes theme inside leetcode?
+    * What if user changes theme inside leetcode? - IDEA IS TO CHECK FOR THEME CHANGES INSIDE LEETCODE, IF THE LIST IS CLICKED, THEN I HAVE TO NULL THE CHROME STORAGE - ALSO, HAVE TO CHANGE THE DEFAULT THEME LOGIC, IF NULL, DO NOTHING
     * Upload to Chrome Web Store
 * Have to check
     * Set the themes only once ('loading', 'complete')